Skip to main content

 Standard Variable Rate (SVR)

-As a result of no change to the Base Rate in March, we will not be increasing our Standard Variable Rate (SVR).
-This will remain at 6.50%.
+As a result of a change to base rate in August 2024, our Standard Variable Rate (SVR) will remain at 6.50%

 Mortgage Variable Rate (MVR)

-As a result of no change to the Base Rate in March, we will not be increasing our Mortgage Variable Rate (MVR).
-This will remain at 6.79%.
+As a result of a change to base rate in August 2024, our Mortgage Variable Rate (SVR) will remain at 6.79%.

 Fixed rate mortgages